 With poetry, for example, depending on the number of verses and words, you may not get much of a say when it comes to size.
 Just because a poem can be formatted by a computer to a certain size, doesn’t mean a calligrapher can replicate that (as we’re not computers!).
-A calligrapher will be able to advise you on what size you will need to go for at the proofing stage.
-At this point, you can get a good look at what to expect as the final art or decide if you only want one or two of the verses as opposed to the whole thing.
+Your calligrapher will be able to advise you on what size you will need to go for at the proofing stage.
+At this point, you can get a good idea of what to expect as the final art, or decide if you only want one or two of the verses as opposed to the whole thing.

 If it’s envelope addressing, of course, there will be a set quantity and this is an easier thing to allow for.

 3. Is there a specific date you need it by?

 Also known as a deadline!
 Gifts and pieces for events will have a drop date, and you should give as much time beforehand so that the project isn’t rushed.
-If you’ve left it so close to the date you need it by, the artist may decline the job or charge a hefty rush fee.
+If you’ve left it so close to the date you need it by, the calligrapher may decline the job or charge a hefty rush fee.

 This can be a matter of artistic integrity.
 If it’s so close to the deadline it could well be that no matter how good the calligrapher and how quick their turnaround time is, they just can’t provide you with what you need in the time frame specified.
 Another reason could be that the calligrapher’s calendar is already full.
 In this case, they might be able to provide you with a contact for another calligrapher that can accommodate you.